Our Executive Team

 Brian began his career as a writer and producer for TV, and is a 2-time Emmy Award winner as senior writer for Discovery Channel’s “Cash Cab.”
 He received a bachelor’s degree from Duke University and an MBA from UCLA Anderson.

-Executive Vice President & Chief Technology Officer, Disney Streaming
+Executive Vice President, Product, UX & Design, Disney Streaming

-Joe Inzerillo is Executive Vice President and Chief Technology Officer, Disney Streaming, where he oversees all aspects of technology, including streaming, commerce, platform development, and globalization for The Walt Disney Company’s direct-to-consumer video streaming businesses: Disney+, ESPN+, Star+, and Hulu.
+Jerrell Jimerson is Executive Vice President, Product, Disney Streaming, where he oversees all aspects of product, UX, and design for The Walt Disney Company’s direct-to-consumer video streaming businesses, including Disney+, Hulu, and Star+.

 Deputy Chief Counsel